Camille Hilaire: Career

-Camille Hilaire is subtle in his composition.
-He did away with efficient structures, he held power with colour and achieved a wonderful, consistent sense of calm, amplitude and greatness by translating patterns and elements, which never prevented him from expressing a burning passion for creating and sharing.
-His nudes were remarkable, with perfect curves, coiled with charm and set in a context in which their sensual fullness imposed itself with provocative grace.
-As for his landscapes, Camille Hilaire could determine the structure without apparent constraints, overlaying a fresh, spicy green that is so characteristic of them.
-Thus, nature and elements they become the pretext upon which the artist "pushed" the colour to get the effect felt.
-As for his tapestries, his job as a graphic designer and his willingness to explore are mingled in splendid works that draw attention by virtue of their technical execution of pure harmony and that have just as surprising an outcome as the artist's lithographs.

-One of the interior walls of the canteen of the collège Georges-de-La-Tour, at place du Roi-George in Metz, is decorated with a bucolic fresco painted by Camille Hilaire, which is impressive in its size and beauty.
+One of the interior walls of the canteen of the collège Georges-de-La-Tour, at place du Roi-George in Metz, is decorated with a bucolic fresco painted by Camille Hilaire.
 It was saved during modernization of the building.

 Over time, a dozen monographs have been devoted to him as well as documentaries and films.
-He leaves behind a large body of work, stamped with the seal of seduction.
+He left a large body of work.
 Hilaire has strongly influenced the French painters of the mid-twentieth century.

 Personal life

 He was married in 1934 to Anne-Marie Reslinger, with whom he had a daughter, Jeannine.
-In 1942, he remarried with Simone Jance, a fellow student of art, with whom he had four children: Christiane, Pascale, Claude, a painter going by the name of Hastaire, and Florence, painter and sculptor with the pseudonym Cantié-Kramer.
+In 1942, he married Simone Jance, a fellow student of art, with whom he had four children: Christiane, Pascale, Claude, a painter going by the name of Hastaire, and Florence, painter and sculptor with the pseudonym Cantié-Kramer.

 Works

 Illustrated books

 From 1972 to 1994, Hilaire produced six limited edition books containing original lithographs: